Oil retreats a little but remains boosted by OPEC+

 After a week of gains, investors are letting oil catch its breath as services activity contracted in September in China, according to the independent Purchasing Managers’ Index (PMI) released over the weekend.

-This new signal of weakness from the world’s largest importer of crude is a reminder that China’s zero Covid strategy policy, with very strict confinements, is weighing on its economy and could limit demand.
+This new signal of weakness from the world’s largest importer of crude is a reminder that China’s zero Covid strategy policy, with very strict confinements, is weighing on its economy and might limit demand.

 Black gold prices remain up 17% for Brent and 22% for WTI in two weeks.